JuliaStats/Klara.jl/doc/sphinx/source/user_guide/samplers.rst

 while :cite:`nea:sli` offers a more contemporary exposition.
 A slice sampling method facilitates sampling from a possibly unnormalized density by sampling uniformly from the region under the density's graph.
 In fact, the method entails alternating between two uniform sampling steps, one in the horizontal *slice* direction from a subset of the density's domain and one in the vertical direction from the density's corresponding pre-image.
-Since the domains of the two involved uniforms are set adaptively for each iteration of the algorithm, slice sampling does not require much tuning.
+Since the support for the two involved uniforms is set adaptively for each iteration of the algorithm, slice sampling does not require much tuning.
 For this reason, it is a more automated alternative to Gibbs or Metropolis sampling.
 On the other hand, slice sampling works for univariate continuous variables.
 In the multivariate case, it updates one variable at a time, which is not so helpful if the variables are correlated.